September in the Alps

 Today we’ll say “Au Revoir” to the other Run the Alps guests.

-Plan to arrive the day your tour starts at the latest.
-Flights from the US usually depart the day before.
-Geneva is the closest airport to Chamonix.
-Zurich will work as well, but requires an additional half-day of train travel.
+Plan to arrive the day your tour starts, at the latest.
+Note that flights from the US usually arrive on the following day, so schedule accordingly.
+The closest airport is Geneva, Switzerland.
+This tour includes a shared shuttle pickup at the Geneva Airport.
+If you’d like to arrive a day or more before the tour starts, the shuttle is still included.
+Zurich will work as well, but requires an additional half-day of train travel, at your cost.

 Plan your departure for the day after your tour ends, at the earliest, from either Geneva or Zurich, Geneva being preferable.
 Consider one night at a hotel in your departure city if you prefer not to rush.